sfshaw/bootcamp357/mod1/README.md

     gcc -c other_stuff.c -o other_stuff.o
     gcc main.o other_stuff.o -o main

 Why we wanted to do this will hopefully become more evident in the next section on the compiler itself.
-Suffice it to say, Make gives us a bunch more programability surrounding the compiler.
+Essentially, Make gives us a bunch more programability surrounding the compiler.

 ## Compilers